Sooryasanand/Google-Apps/README.md

 # Google-Apps
-This Repo is making all the google mobile apps.
+This Repo is trying to create a clone of all the Google Apps using React Native.
+You can find each projects under different branches.

+1. Youtube Clone